joeadops/tronberry/README.md

 sudo ./tronbyt ${TRONBYT_URL}
 ```

+If you use `tronbyt` with the original Tidbyt display, add the `--led-panel-type=FM6126A` flag.
+For a list of available options, run `./tronbyt --help`, there are many knobs to tweak.

-If you want to start this at startup, create `/etc/systemd/system/tronbyt.service` with the following content:
+To start `tronbyt` at startup, create `/etc/systemd/system/tronbyt.service` with the following content:

 ```
 [Unit]